doc4d/docs/docs/API/FileHandleClass.md

 File handle objects are created with the [`file.open()`](FileClass#open) function.

-> Thanks to the standard 4D object *refcounting*, a file handle is automatically deleted when it is no longer referenced and thus, the requested [`File`](FileClass) is automatically closed.
-Consequently, you don't need to worry about closing documents.
+Thanks to the standard 4D object *refcounting*, a file handle is automatically deleted when it is no longer referenced and thus, the requested [`File`](FileClass) object is automatically closed.
+Consequently, with file handles you don't need to worry about closing documents.

 ### Example